 Here are three options to choose in getting a possible Mr. or Ms. Right to look at you different.
 The options might have some complications.
 It's better to discern what works for you and what doesn't before committing to any action, because you can't undo something once it's set in motion.

-The friend approach allows strangers to become more comfortable with each other.
+The just friends approach allows strangers to become more comfortable with each other.
+They can get to know each other in a much slower and more natural pace.
+There are no expectations of how things should be between the two of you.
+No forced approach allows things to unfold at their own timetable.
 It's easier to cut through the red tape of what could've been a painful first date full of rehearsed conversation and tense flirting.
 Trying to reveal enough but not be too much of an open book before the entrees are served.
 A prime example of putting a strong friendship before a lifelong romance would be No Strings Attached with Natalie Portman and Ashton Kutcher starting off as good friends before taking the next step.

 Of course, the couple made the mistake of starting their romance as "friends with benefits" when both wanted to be more than that.
 It was simply a defense mechanism to protect themselves from a possible break-up down the line.
 The best suggestion would be to lay a few ground rules in case of a break-up before throwing caution entirely to the wind.
 When it comes to love, the risk is just as rewarding as the end result.